 UC Davis Partnership Fellowships

 The remaining UC Presidential Public Service Fellowships awarded at King Hall will be Partnership Fellowships.
 Students pursuing the Partnership Fellowship route must themselves identify the non-profit organization or government agency that will serve as the host organization (For-profit firms and businesses demonstrating a commitment to serving low-income clients may also qualify as hosts).
 To be eligible, the host organization must be willing to be the Fellow’s employer for a year and provide the Fellow with the necessary infrastructure (desk, computer, phone, etc.), supervision, and training that the Fellow will need to carry out the work effectively.
-Hosts must also contribute to the Fellow’s salary.
-Applications in which the host agrees to contribute a significant fraction of the Fellow’s salary will have a greater chance of approval.

 After receiving the commitment from the host organization or agency, the candidate must complete and submit an application to the Selection Committee.
 The required materials are explained in more detail herein.
 Among other things, the application materials must identify what work the Fellow will do at the organization or agency, as well as detail how and to what extent the host organization or agency will support the Fellow and the Fellow’s work.

 The Selection Committee will consist of the Dean of Career Services and two faculty members.
 All three members of the Committee review the applications independently.
 The Committee then meets together and discusses the applications.
 By consensus or, when necessary, by majority vote, the Committee decides whether to: (a) award the partnership fellowship as proposed; (b) make a counter-proposal to the applicant and the applicant’s host; (c) defer the proposal for possible consideration when and if additional funding becomes available; or (d) deny the partnership fellowship proposal.